Trümmerfrau: Negative

 A large increase in prostitution between the German women and Allied soldiers led to many contracting venereal diseases.
-The U.S. government created Veronika Dankeschön (an allusion to "Venereal disease"), a diseased cartoon seductress starring in a media campaign designed to scare U.S. soldiers into ending sexual relations with German women.
+The U.S. government created "Veronika Dankeschön" (an allusion to "Venereal disease"), a diseased cartoon seductress starring in a media campaign designed to scare U.S. soldiers into ending sexual relations with German women.
 As German men returned home they began to call these women prostitutes.
-Raingard Esser, a doctor of medieval and modern history, believes the men acted so in order to express their anger and strife over the knowledge that their women had to sell themselves to survive, while they, the men, were now also dependent on the women.
+Raingard Esser, a doctor of medieval and modern history, believes the men acted like that in order to express their anger and strife over the knowledge that their women had to sell themselves to survive, while they, the men, were now also dependent on the women.

 Legend

-Historian Leonie Treber recognizes that many cities and people look to the Trümmerfrauen as a large movement of heroism and strength.
+Historian Leonie Treber recognizes that many cities and people regard the Trümmerfrauen as a great movement of heroism and strength.
 However, she disagrees with the size that people have made it out to be.
-Berlin mobilized 60,000 women to remove the rubble leftover from the war, yet this number was only five percent of the female population.
+Berlin mobilized 60,000 women to remove the rubble leftover from the war, yet this number was only 5% of the female population.
 In areas like Berlin's British sector, Treber reports that the percentage of women who joined in the difficult job was only a third of one percent.

 According to Treber, many saw the job as punishment or beneath them, as the Nazis had made the Hitler Youth, POWs, and concentration camp prisoners remove the debris from bombed-out cities.
 Immediately after the war, members of the Nazi Party were forced to take the place of the forced laborers.
-Unfortunately, they were insufficient and women stepped up to the task in exchange for an hourly wage and food ration cards.
+However they were insufficient, and women stepped up to the task in exchange for an hourly wage and food ration cards.

 The later use of the Trümmerfrauen as a media campaign representing a large unified movement was very successful in East Germany.
 The same idea did not travel far in West Germany until the 1980s.
-Treber states that the reason for this was that the independent tireless woman did not resonate with the "conservative female-image".
+Treber states that the reason for this was that the independent tireless woman did not resonate with the "conservative female image".